ecefour/Link-Help-Bot/README.md

 # Link-Help-Bot
-Reddit Bot
-Very simple Reddit bot.
-Just download python, Create a new folder and import "Config.py", "link-help-bot.py", and "start.py" into the saem folder.
+This is a very simple Reddit bot.
+After installing python and PRAW, create a new folder and import "Config.py", "link-help-bot.py", and "start.py" into the same folder.
 Next open the config.py and enter your account information.
 Finally use python to execute the "start.py" file.